ehkarabas/gpt-image-generator/README.md

 ## Real-time (Optional)

 WebSocket server and client hooks can be added for assistant token deltas and image job progress.
 See `docs/personal-notes/gptImageGenerator_comprehensive_prd.md` §5.4 for server and hook examples.

 ---

-## CI/CD

-GitHub Actions pipeline outline:

-- Install deps (root/app)
-- Type-check, lint, unit test
-- Build app
-- E2E with Playwright
-- Deploy (Vercel for frontend; Render/Railway or Supabase Edge Functions for backend if used)

-See PRD §6.3 for a complete workflow YAML example.

----